 The company's activities are managed on a divisional basis.
-For this reason, the company's directors believe that analysis using key performance indicators for the company is not necessary or appropriate for an understanding of the development, performance or position of the company.
-The growth and performance of Land, a sector of Babcock International Group PLC, which includes the company, is discussed on pages 46 to 47 of the annual report of Babcock International Group PLC, which does not form part of this report.
+The growth and performance of Land, a sector of Babcock International Group PLC, which includes the company, is discussed on pages 48 to 51 of the annual report of Babcock International Group PLC, which does not form part of this report.